axelboc/website-rmittkd/src/pages/index.md

     year: 310
 metaDescription: Test
 ---
 Forget about the gym!
-Fitness, cardio, strength, self-defence... **Taekwon-Do** does it all!
-From complete beginner to seasoned martial artist, our club welcomes all levels of fitness and experience.
+Fitness, cardio, strength, self-defence...
+Taekwon-Do does it all!